Ut8v/Welcome/README.md

 ## 🚀 About Me
-I'm a Information Technology major- Software Development Track @University of cincinnati..
+I'm an Information Technology major in the Software Development Track at the University of Cincinnati.
+I am someone who is eager to learn and to make a difference.
+I love to tackle problems that people think are out of my ability.
+I am a hardcore learner as well as someone who is always ready for anything and everything.
+My strong abilities include figuring things out and understanding my resources or where I can find them.

 ## 🛠 Skills